MCAT Writing Score

-The MCAT writing score is given in the form of a grade along with the total score you have received for the other sections of MCAT.
-The writing section of MCAT is scored twice, once by an examiner and the second time by a computer.
+The writing section score is given in the form of a grade along with the total score you have received for the other sections of MCAT.
+The writing section of the test is scored twice, once by an examiner and the second time by a computer.
 In the writing section you are required to write two passages reflecting your analytical and critical skills.
 Thus, you will receive 2 sets of scores for each of the passages written by you.
-The sum of these 4 separate scores represents the 'raw score' that you have received for this section of MCAT.
+The sum of these 4 separate scores represents the 'raw score' that you have received for this section of the test.
 This 'raw score' is now converted to a grade.

-The grade you receive is your MCAT writing score.
+The grade you receive is your writing score.
 Your grade can range from 'J' to 'T' with 'J' representing the lowest grade and 'T' the highest.
-For example if you have received a total score of 42 by adding the scores that you have received in the Physical Sciences, Verbal Reasoning and Biological Sciences sections of MCAT and your MCAT writing score is J then your MCAT score is '42J'.
-Usually the average writing score received by candidates appearing for MCAT is 'O'.
+For example if you have received a total score of 42 by adding the scores that you have received in the Physical Sciences, Verbal Reasoning and Biological Sciences sections of the test and your writing score is J then your test score is '42J'.
+Usually the average writing score received by candidates appearing for the test is 'O'.

 Sometimes you will come across a score of 'X' for the writing section.
 This means the passages written by the candidates are either totally off the topic, meaningless or written in a language other than English.
 In other words, the passages written by the candidate cannot be scored.
-As you understand the scoring process of MCAT it is essential that you understand the criteria that AAMC takes into account while scoring your writing samples.
+As you understand the scoring process of the test it is essential that you understand the criteria that AAMC takes into account while scoring your writing samples.
 Some of the things that you should consider while writing the passages, so that you score well in this section, are given below.

 Things to Remember While Solving the Writing Section

 The passages that you write in this section of MCAT should be effective, coherent and display your capacity of being able to think on your feet.
 AAMC while scoring your writing section will look for the following features: